 Another genius invention for photographers, TinEye allows you to upload an image (or a hyperlink to an image) onto their search engine to see where else that image has been published online.
 How you handle it from there is up to you but at least you’ll know for certain that copyright infringement has taken place.

 5. Back up your work

 It’s something we hear a lot but don’t do enough.
-Backing up your images on a regular basis means you don’t lose them if your laptop gets stolen or a computer virus corrupts your computer’s hard drive.
-A good external hard drive is a must for any pro photographer but remember that they too can get lost, corrupted or stolen.
+Backing up your images on a regular basis means you don’t lose them if your laptop gets stolen or a virus corrupts your computer’s hard drive.
+A good external hard drive is a must for any pro photographer but remember that they too can get lost, stolen, or broken.